stumcd/muc/README.md

 # MUC - Mac Upgrade Chaperone

-It can difficult to determine the best way to upgrade a given Mac. e.g. do I need a Bootstrap token to upgrade?
+It can be difficult to determine the best way to upgrade a given Mac. e.g. what is a Secure Token & is it needed to upgrade?
+Can this Mac even upgrade to 'macOS Palm Springs'?
+Would it just be easier to erase and reinstall?
+Your scenario may range from 'I have 15 Macs here I need to return to service ASAP on the latest version' to 'I need to get this Mac onto the latest version ASAP, but can I upgrade in place so I don't need to backup and restore user data after the install?'

-So, it’d be great if we had a guide or sherpa for the journey.
+So, it’d be great to have someone who knows all the minutia and can guide you on the best path to take... a guide or sherpa.
 Or a chaperone!

-Meet 'MacUpgradeChaperone' 🖥️🤵‍♂️
+Meet 'Mac Upgrade Chaperone' 🖥️🤵‍♂️
-This script aims to guide you to the 'best' macOS upgrade method.
+This script will guide you to the best (available) macOS upgrade method for a given Mac.
-Broadly, these range from 'best case scenario' (send an MDM command) past 'some intervention needed', to 'dead-end' (nuke & pave via EACS, MDM command, Recovery, depending on options)
+Broadly, the upgrade methods range from 'best case scenario' (send an MDM command), through 'not so bad' (manual intervention needed e.g. not enough free space), to 'erase and re-install' (nuke & pave via EACS, MDM command, Recovery, depending on options), and the true dead-end scenario: this Mac *cannot* run the specified macOS version (e.g. incompatible).

-Note:
-1. Will this script download and install macOS? **No.**
-2. Will this script *determine what's possible and let you know?* **Yes.**
-3. Is this still a work-in-progress? *Yes!*

-## Check for the following things:
+## To determine the 'best' upgrade method, Mac Upgrade Chaperone will check:

 ### Connectivity
 * Is the Mac connected to a wifi network? ✅